How Cyclesolved works

 Sentiment — the contrarian's tool

 When the Fear & Greed Index hits extreme greed, tops usually follow.
 When it hits extreme fear, bottoms usually follow.
-Same with funding rates: when everyone is crowded into leveraged longs, the market punishes them.
-Social volume extremes work similarly.
+Social volume extremes work similarly — when everyone is suddenly talking about a coin, the easy upside is often already priced in.

 Why it matters: Being fearful when others are greedy and greedy when others are fearful is older than crypto.
 This category quantifies it.